icanlevitateoff/Random-Slot-Generator/README.md

 # Notes:
 Due to global keyboard input checking, this script requires root to function in POSIX environments (such as Linux).
 As far as I know, there is no workaround for this, and you will be prompted to run the script as root if you try to run it non root.

+Currently, the slots list is configured for Stake and includes 498 slots.
+I will occasionally update the list with new slot releases.